osp/osp.live.hachures-tourneurs/pixel-waves/README.md

 Open an image.

-Press the start button and adjust the rate at which pixels are read using the knob
+Press the start/record button and adjust the rate at which pixels are read using the knob

 The current column and line/X and Y data are displayed alongside the red, green and blue values of the current pixel.

 As the colour values range from 0-1 scaling is necessary to make the audio audible.
 Use the knobs on the right to scale all colour channels or each one individually.

+A .wav file is saved once you click on the stop/save button.

 Enjoy!